ymcui/cmrc2017/README.md

-# The 1st Chinese Machine Reading Comprehension (Datasets)
+# Datasets of CMRC 2017

 (Under construction...)